• Skip to main content

 slow cooker sticky toffee pudding

 You can keep your Slow Cooker Sticky Toffee Pudding on warm for up to two hours after it is done cooking.
-This is perfect for guests looking to make a little room after dinner for dessert.
+This is the kind of dessert that pairs perfectly with coffee, especially during the holidays.
+I usually serve it alongside one of my homemade Christmas coffee creamers so guests can help themselves.

 slow cooker sticky toffee pudding